 This is the first product on our list which will operate without a battery.
 It is powered entirely by solar energy.
 This does mean that great care needs to be taken when it comes to the position that it is placed in if the user wants to get the maximum amount of use from it.

 This is able to cover up to 25 miles of fence, with around 1.5 joules pumped out every second.
-One of the major benefits of the Parmak DF-SP-LI is that it is able to deal with wet weeds and the like.
-Obviously, it does mean that the range is going to be reduced a little bit, but the majority of people out there will never need the full 25 mile range anyway.
+One of the major benefits of the Parmak fence charger is that it is able to deal with wet weeds and the like.
+Obviously, it does mean that the range is going to be reduced a little bit, but the majority of people out there will never need the full 25-mile range anyway.

 This is a solar electric fence charger for cattle, which means that the bare minimum amount of maintenance is required.
 As mentioned previously; the only thing that the user will need to pay attention to is the location that it is placed in.
 If it is not getting the maximum amount of sunlight, then it will impact the amount of power the solar charger is able to pump out, and this could ultimately cause it to fail.

 If a person does not want to combine this with solar power, then a battery can easily be hooked up to it and used like that.
 This means that the user will be able to get the ‘best of both worlds’ when they are using the solar charger.
 The battery is included in the packaging, so there is very little extra which needs to be purchased.

 - Operates on both solar power and battery power

 - Ample amount of power for dealing with animals with thicker hair

 - Needs to be positioned perfectly for solar powerful